harsh-c137/Movie-Recommender/README.md

 **Why Cosine Similarity?**

 Cosine similarity is ideal for text analysis because it measures the cosine of the angle between two vectors.
 This means it evaluates the *orientation* of the vectors, not their magnitude.
-For text, this is perfect—it tells us if two documents are talking about the same things, regardless of how long the documents are.
+For text, this is perfect as it tells us if two documents are talking about the same things, regardless of how long the documents are.

 ## 🚀 Future Plans